pozadkey/flutter_facebook_ui_clone/README.md

-# Flutter Faccebook UI Clone
+# Flutter Facebook UI Clone

 This Flutter project replicates the user interface of Facebook.
 It serves as an example of how to build a Facebook-like interface using Flutter, showcasing features such as the News Feed, Stories, and a simplified version of the Facebook app's UI.